gabrielalmir/gabrielalmir/README.md

 <h2 align="left">Hi!
 I'm Gabriel Almir!</h2>
 <h3 align="left">Backend Developer | Node.js, TypeScript & NestJS | Microservices, RESTful APIs, and Clean Architecture</h3>

-I'm a Backend Developer with over 10 years of experience, specializing in Node.js and TypeScript.
-I have a strong foundation in microservices architecture, RESTful API design, and database integration with both SQL and NoSQL solutions.
-My work is guided by SOLID principles, Design Patterns, and Clean Architecture, and I am proficient with Docker containerization and cloud platforms like AWS.
-I am passionate about creating scalable, high-performance solutions that meet industry best practices for reliability and efficiency.
+I'm a Backend Developer with over 10 years of experience, specializing in Node.js and TypeScript, with solid expertise in NestJS.
+Currently, I am expanding my skills in the Go ecosystem.
+My background includes a strong foundation in microservices architecture, RESTful API design, and integration with SQL and NoSQL databases.
+I follow SOLID principles, Design Patterns, and Clean Architecture, with experience in containerization using Docker and familiarity with cloud platforms like AWS.
+I'm deeply committed to developing scalable and high-performance solutions, applying best practices to ensure reliable and efficient software.

 ###